-In a condensed interim financial statement, IAS 34 requires, at a minimum, each of the headings and subtotals that were included in its most recent annual financial statements.
-The Group has chosen to include not only this minimum, but all line items included in the 2020 annual financial statements.
+In an interim condensed financial statement, IAS 34 requires, at a minimum, each of the headings and subtotals that were included in its most recent annual financial statements.
+The Group has chosen to include not only this minimum, but all line items included in the 2021 annual financial statements.
 As the Group is not providing the full set of disclosures, as required in a complete set of financial statements, the interim financial statements of the Group are regarded as 'Condensed', as per IAS 34.

 IAS 1.99 requires expenses to be analysed by the nature of the expense or by their function within the entity, whichever provides information that is reliable and more relevant.
 In line with its annual financial statements, the Group has presented the analysis of expenses by function.
-Our publication, Good Group (International) Limited - Illustrative financial statements for the year ended 31 December 2020, includes an appendix that illustrates a statement of profit or loss presented with an analysis of expenses by nature.
+Our publication, Good Group (Australia) Limited - December 2021, includes an appendix that illustrates a statement of profit or loss presented with an analysis of expenses by nature.